aws-samples/ams-self-service-reporting-aggregator/quicksight-examples/patch-details/README.md

 ## Part 3 of 3, Creating the template in QuickSight

 Using the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/), run the following command.
-This command assumes you have adequate QuickSight permissions.
+This command assumes you have adequate QuickSight permissions to execute the [CreateAnalysis API](https://docs.aws.amazon.com/quicksight/latest/APIReference/API_CreateAnalysis.html).
+Replace `file://./skeleton.json` with the correct path to the `skeleton.json` file you edited during Step 2.

 `aws quicksight create-analysis --cli-input-json file://./skeleton.json`

 You can monitor your progress with this command

-`aws quicksight list-analyses --aws-account-id REPLACEME`
+`aws quicksight list-analyses --aws-account-id REPLACE_ME`

 After the template has been deployed, a new analysis will be visible to the Principal you provided in the `Permissions` step above.
 You are free to edit this example as you see fit.
 You may wish to change the graphs, and visualizations (or add new ones).